 - Stainless steel

 - Laserable Brass

 - Laserable Copper

 Never overlook the importance of wearing appropriate protective gear to shield your eyes from the fiber beam.
 A small mistake can result in vision loss.
 Whether you are engraving metals or hard plastics, you must wear protective gear such as laser safety glasses.
 These special goggles block out portions of laser light to protect the retina.
 These glasses work the same as those for other laser systems, but make sure you choose a pair with the desired optical density to attenuate the beam.

 How to Buy the Best Fiber Laser Engraving Machine

 Fiber laser marking machines are taking laser engraving to an entirely new level.
+These machines have easy functions and capabilities to ease the understanding of how to engrave metal.
 Fortunately, they come in various designs and specs for metal engraving projects big and small.
 While most laser engravers guarantee flawless results, they work at varying speeds.